xiaohan2012/graph-event-detection/diary.md

   - AdaptiveSampler, Random, Upperbound
   - Synthetic data(5x noise)
   - Metric: F1, #root that are correct, objective value of k-max set cover
-- Problems of the argument and result path:
+- Discuss

+Adaptive sampler seems to be promising, more metrics to add

+Day 2

-  - hard to read/locate
+- more metrics to sampler
-  - argument path can be too long that allowed by OS
-  - some arguments are temporary, if removed, tests will fail
+- algorithm comparison
+- Charikar's algorithm